 Skillcrush is a coding academy that focuses on teaching women how to code, and how to change their careers once they have the technical know-how.
 With the goal of helping women advance in a career typically dominated by men, Skillcrush has succeeded in reaching thousands of women and helping them learn to code on their own time (Skillcrush classes are entirely online) and then use their newfound skills to enter and master a new career.

-So how does Skillcrush turn the typical webinar invitation on its head and make it its own?
+So how does Skillcrush turn the typical webinar invitation email template on its head and make it its own?
 Let’s see what we can learn from Skillcrush about creating a unique webinar invitation email:

 A webinar isn’t something customers attend on a whim; it’s a time investment and your email must make it clear that your event is worth their while.
 Skillcrush makes this clear with its use of a strong message and on-brand imagery right at the top of the email.
 You’ll notice there’s a stark difference between the headers of the two webinar invitations above.
 Where Compete states its purpose with a single, simple line of text, Skillcrush uses a beautiful image as its background, with a strong color overlay with text on top.

 The image it chooses is one its audience can easily relate to — the desks of many of its customers may look exactly like this —with a laptop, several devices, and a plant.
 The color palette of the image is soft, but the reddish-orange transparent color used behind the text is a strong color that frames the message.
-With its image choice, Skillcrush feminizes its invitation, which is crucial for its audience, but it also lets its customers know it means business.
-The reddish-orange is a color that evokes strength and vitality, and through that choice of color, Skillcrush is conveying its webinar will make your career stronger and more vital.
 The main message is “Code Your Way to $1K.”
 Women receiving this image know immediately that this webinar is about making money and enhancing their career, but it’s also geared toward them as women.
-This is a real diversion from the simple line of text header that many webinar invitations employ.
+This is a real diversion from the simple line of text header that many webinar email sequences employ.
 Those are simple, but they don’t speak to a particular audience.
 Skillcrush knows exactly who it wants to talk to.

 You’ll notice that the text doesn’t actually say “webinar” anywhere — but readers already know this is a webinar invitation because the first words of the subject line were “FREE WEBINAR.”
 Instead of repeating that, Skillcrush instead uses the small amount of space it has to get you hooked to tell you what the webinar is actually going to be about.